blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 ![CRMContentPanelHiddenPanels](/assets/img/XPaths/CRMContentPanelHiddenPanels.PNG)

-If we add the second component of the modified XPath to our search so that it reads as "//div[contains(@id,'contentpanel')]/div[contains(@id,'contentpanel') and not(contains(@class, 'hide-display'))]", we only get one result.
+If we add the second component of the modified XPath to our search so that it reads as <code>"//div[contains(@id,'contentpanel')]/div[contains(@id,'contentpanel') and not(contains(@class, 'hide-display'))]"</code>, we only get one result.
 Note the single '/' between the first and second components of our XPath selector.
 This specifies an immediate child instead of any descendant.
 Also note how can add as much selection criteria as want to to any given element search criteria.
 ![CRMRootPlusOneXPath](/assets/img/XPaths/CRMRootPlusOneXPath.PNG)

 Whenever you are trying to find an element within the panel window of the application, it is best practice to add a search criteria at the beginning of your XPath that narrows the search to the visible 'contentpanel'.
 From the visible panel, you can search through descendants to find elements such as a button.